“Unconstitutional Love”

 Program

-If the olive trees knew, Sat 3 Feb, 3 → 6pm
+IF THE OLIVE TREES KNEW, Sat 3 Feb, 3 → 6pm

-Conversation with Kyra Mancktelow, Fri 24 Feb, 6 → 7pm
+In Conversation, Fri 24 Feb, 6 → 7pm

 Kyra Mancktelow’s multidisciplinary practice investigates legacies of colonialism, posing important questions such as how we remember and acknowledge Indigenous histories.
 A Quandamooka artist with links to the Mardigan people of Cunnamulla, Kyra’s practice includes printmaking, ceramics, and sculpture – each applying a unique and distinct aesthetic.
 Kyra works with various materials to share her rich heritage, stories, and traditions to educate audiences and strengthen her connection to Country.